 ROCKHARBOR Middle School is for 6th-8th graders.
 Each Sunday our middle school students gather to pursue relationship with mentor leaders, each other, and most importantly, God.
 They meet at 11am across the street at our offices/student center (3095 Red Hill Avenue).
 These mornings are a catapult to Wednesday evening Life Group gatherings where students dive deeper into relationship and the Scriptures.

-For more information about ROCKHARBOR Middle School, email our Middle School Pastor, Stevy York or follow us on Instagram or send us an email.
+For more information about ROCKHARBOR Middle School, email our Youth Pastor, Stevy York or follow us on Instagram or send us an email.